 Hannah started with YWCA Australia in 2017, amassing a vast amount of historical knowledge about the YWCA movement and governance knowledge in that time.
 She is the proud owner of a Certificate in Governance Practice from the Governance Institute of Australia, a creative and effective communicator and lover of frameworks and processes to improve governance structures.
 Hannah is a firm believer that feminism without intersectionality is the patriarchy in a new hat and hopes to work towards a future when young women and gender diverse people lead change through governance.

-Location: Gadigal and Wangal Lands (Sydney, New South Wales)
+Location: Gadigal Lands (Sydney, New South Wales)

 Bachelor of Laws, Graduate Diploma in Legal Practice, Master of International Studies